-We should stress that whole skin examination is a crucial method of detecting skin melanomas and should be performed by each physician during the ambulatory visit or hospitalisation of any patient.
+Medical history should include questions concerning skin condition (information concerning changes of the pre-existing skin moles or the appearance of new moles) and risk factors of cutaneous melanoma (e.g. sunburn, use of tanning beds, melanomas in relatives).
+We should stress that skin examination is a crucial method of detecting skin melanomas and should be performed by each physician during the ambulatory visit or hospitalisation of any patient.
 The major rule of the visual inspection is to evaluate the total skin surface in appropriate lighting, also including the hard-to-reach areas (head, feet, interdigital spaces, urogenital, and perianal areas).

-The recommended test, used in preliminary, quick, non-invasive diagnostics, is dermoscopy (dermatoscopy) (II, A) [5, 6].
-The examination consists of assessment of all lesions on the patient's skin by means of a manual dermoscope with polarised or non-polarised light with 10 x magnification [6].
-Thanks to dermoscopy it is possible to improve the diagnostic sensitivity by about 30%.
-The simplest technique of dermoscopic assessment (the so-called three-point dermoscopic scale according to Argenziano) is based on the clinical suspicion of melanoma when two of the following three criteria are met: 1) asymmetric distribution of the dermoscopic structures within the change, 2) atypical pigmentation network, and 3) blue-white veil.
+Dermatoscopy (dermoscopy) is a recommended tool used in initial diagnostics.
+Due to dermatoscopy the sensitivity of the diagnostics may be improved by 30%.
+The simplest dermatoscopic technique (the so-called three-point dermatoscopic scale) is based on clinical suspicion of a skin melanoma in the case when two of the following three criteria are present: 1) asymmetric distribution of the structures within the change, 2) atypical pigmentation network, and 3) blue-white veil.
 The sensitivity of this diagnostic method reaches 96.3% and specificity 94.2%.
 Other methods of dermatoscopic analysis including the dermatoscopic method ABCD, pattern analysis, seven-point scale, Menzies's method, or CASH (colour, architecture, symmetry, homogeneity) algorithm are characterised by similar sensitivity and slightly higher specificity.
 It should be stressed that the presented dermatoscopic evaluation systems cannot be used to assess lesions placed in 'special locations' including changes of palms and soles of the feet, the hairy skin of the head surface, the skin of the face, mucosa of the mouth, and the external sex organs.
 In such cases it is necessary to apply dermatoscopic algorithms, dedicated to the character of the skin of each localisation.
-In the case of atypical mole syndrome, it may be useful to collect photographic records of a lesion or of the total skin surface (total body photography) and to compare taken pictures and observed skin lesions in consecutive time sequences.
+In the case of atypical mole syndrome it may be useful to collect photographic records of a lesion or of the total skin surface (total body photography) and to compare taken pictures and observed skin lesions in consecutive time sequences.
 There are some systems that automatically compare dermatoscopic pictures taken in different time sequences; however, they are not commonly used due to their technological limitations.